 Rabbi Brian Serle assumed the role of spiritual leader of Congregation Sons of Abraham in June 2019, succeeding Rabbi Simcha Prombaum, who served the community for almost four decades.
-Rabbi Brian is a native of New Jersey, and studied at George Washington University and Kean University, earning a B.A. in Foreign Languages.
+A native of New Jersey, Rabbi Brian studied at George Washington University and Kean University, earning a B.A. in Foreign Languages.

-Ordained in 2020 by the Jewish Spiritual Leaders Institute, Rabbi Brian is an Adjunct Professor at Viterbo University and has lectured at the University of Wisconsin — as well as several Christian colleges in Minnesota and Wisconsin — on the subjects of the Holocaust, Israel and Judaism.
-He serves on the La Crosse Interfaith Leaders Coalition and teaches interfaith Bible classes.
+Ordained in 2020 by the Jewish Spiritual Leaders Institute, Rabbi Brian has served as adjunct professor at Viterbo University and has lectured at the University of Wisconsin — as well as other colleges in Minnesota and Wisconsin — on the subjects of the Holocaust, Israel, Judaism and antisemitism.
+He serves on the La Crosse Interfaith Leaders Coalition and teaches interfaith Torah study, affectionately called “Bagels and Bibles”.
 He enjoys kayaking, hiking, reading, domestic and international travel, long bicycle rides, swimming and playing guitar.

 His spirituality is based on his love of leading others in joyful group prayer and song.